 Cut rose buds for better steeping.

-Rough chop or cut rose buds before steeping in water.
-Rose buds are fairly small and tightly closed so cutting them helps the water reach into the the petal layers.
+Roughly chop or cut rose buds before steeping in water.
+Rose buds are fairly small and tightly closed, so cutting them helps the water reach into the the petal layers.

 Can be steeped for longer without getting bitter.

 If you want a stronger cup of rose tea, add a couple of more minutes to your steep time or add another 1/2 teaspoon of chopped rose buds.
-Unlike black or green tea, herbals don’t get bigger by steeping it for longer.
+Unlike black or green tea, herbals don’t get bitter when steeped for longer.

 Brew in a glass teapot.